Security hologram: Computer-synthesized 2D/3D and 3D images

-True colour images
+True color images

-True colour images are very effective decorative pictures.
+True color images are very effective decorative pictures.
 When synthesized by a computer, they may include microtexts, hidden images, and other security features, yielding attractive, high-security holograms.
 True Color hologram masters can be produced using 2D/3D master shooting system.
-The final master obtained from this mastering technique comprises true photographic images like images of people, animals, flags, etc. This type of holograms can’t be duplicated if in case they can’t obtain the original photo.
+The final master obtained from this mastering technique comprises true photographic images like images of people, animals, flags, etc. This type of holograms can't be duplicated if in case they can't obtain the original photo.
 True color holograms are one of the best ways to prevent counterfeiters from duplicating.